SOLRAD 8: Eclipse 1966

-Experiment
+Experiments

 Solar X-Ray and Ultraviolet Monitor

 This experiment was designed to monitor solar X-ray and ultraviolet emissions with a set of standardized detectors so that the data could be compared directly with that produced by other experiments in the SOLRAD series.
-Eight ion chambers and two Geiger counters covering the spectral regions from 0.5 A to 60 A and 1080 A to 1350 A were mounted perpendicular to the satellite spin axis.
+Eight ion chambers and two Geiger counters covering the spectral regions from 0.5 Å to 60 Å and 1080 Å to 1350 Å were mounted perpendicular to the satellite spin axis.
 Analog outputs from the detectors were transmitted continuously on six IRIG telemetry channels.
 The experiment provided good data for all detectors from 27 November 1965 to 24 August 1967, with the following exceptions: (1) the Lyman-alpha detector and the UV detectors were saturated for normal aspect angles, (2) the core memory failed at launch so that the data were collected in real-time telemetry only, and (3) a gradual decrease in spin rate caused the aspect angle to drift away from normal in the second year of operation.